![]() |

 Others, however, save money by scanning their photos themselves and bringing us a CD with image files.

-Very Important If You Scan Your Photos and SlidesIf your video is to be in HD, use a setting of 600dpi.
-2. Scan your photos carefully.
+Very Important If You Scan Your Photos and Slides2.
+Scan your photos carefully.
 Square them up on the scanner.
 Don't leave white edges around the pictures.
 Scanned images that we have to correct cost you money!
-3. Put the scanned photos onto a CD as .jpg files.
+3. Put the scanned photos onto a CD, flash drive or hard drive as .jpg files.
 As you save each image number the files like this: 0001ourbaby.jpg, 0002billy.jpg, etc. Do not number them 1.jpg, 2.jpg, etc. The leading zeros will ensure that when we transfer the pictures to our computer they'll be in the order in which you want them used in the photo montage.
-4. Select a label picture.
+4. For a DVD, select a label picture.
 Give some thought to what you'd like printed on the front of your DVD.
 We can print an appropriate picture and text directly onto the disc.
 Remember: You're working with a round object that has a hole in the center, so find a couple of pictures that lend themselves to this format.
 Let us know the image number you've chosen. |

 Call VideOccasions to make an appointment, when you have everything ready.
 We'll have you bring all your materials to us so we can get them into our computer.